statespacedev/starid/decwar/readme.md

+## decwar introduction

-historic fortran and assembly code running on simh pdp10 with standard tops10. this is a living time capsule of how things were done in the fifties and sixties. assembly and fortran, deeply fused together. here's [game instructions](decwar.md), the excellent [decwar wikipedia page](https://en.wikipedia.org/wiki/Decwar), the [utexas center for american history](https://briscoecenter.org/) catalog items [v2.2](https://repositories.lib.utexas.edu/items/1aa48343-09ab-4b3b-a9f2-e2e525074a4d) and [v2.3](https://repositories.lib.utexas.edu/items/7e2ccf50-e814-4bce-91d2-a7f6440eabe4), and a 1982 letter from utexas to compuserve, before utexas sent the primordial decwar tape.
+historic fortran and assembly code running on simh pdp10 with standard tops10. this is a living time capsule of how things were done in the fifties and sixties. assembly and fortran, deeply fused together. here's [june 3, 1980 v2.2 utexas](decwar22-utexas.md) and [november 20, 1981 v2.3 compuserve](decwar23-compuserve.md) player instructions, the excellent [decwar wikipedia page](https://en.wikipedia.org/wiki/Decwar), the [utexas center for american history](https://briscoecenter.org/) catalog items [v2.2](https://repositories.lib.utexas.edu/items/1aa48343-09ab-4b3b-a9f2-e2e525074a4d) and [v2.3](https://repositories.lib.utexas.edu/items/7e2ccf50-e814-4bce-91d2-a7f6440eabe4), and a 1982 letter from utexas to compuserve, before utexas sent the primordial decwar tape.

 _I have received your request for sources to the DECWAR program.
 We will be pleased to send you the sources, but first we must ask you to sign and return the enclosed license agreement.
 DECWAR was developed at the University of Texas at Austin, and it is being maintained.
 Hence our interest in using the agreement to record and control who gets the source to it._

 _DECWAR is a sophisticated real-time space battle game designed to be played by from 1 to 18 people.
 It was written at the University of Texas at Austin, primarily by Jeff Potter and Bob Hysick.
 The game was originally based on a very limited, single job, single terminal, two player Star Trek type game known as WAR.
 This game came from the CDC-6600/6400 system at the University of Texas at Austin, author unknown.
 Robert Schneider re-wrote the original source on the CDC and started the transfer to the DEC-10.
 In the transfer process, the game was renamed to DECWAR, largely re-designed, and almost entirely re-written, so that the current version bears little resemblance to the original.
 Almost all the commands were added once the game was on the DEC-10, as well as the basic concept of separate jobs controlling each ship, and most of the other features that make the game challenging, exciting, and enjoyable.
 The first version was installed on the DEC-10 in August 1978.
 After several revisions, a greatly enhanced and improved game, version 2.0, was installed in July 1979._

+## background

-decwar evolved over the seventies. eric raymond has done lots of excellent work around the single player side of that whole story, http://www.catb.org/~esr/super-star-trek/ and https://gitlab.com/esr/super-star-trek. nutshell summary for decwar context, rough timeline am detecting so far, thanks to feedbacks from merlyn, ron, etc.
+decwar evolved across the seventies. eric raymond has done lots of excellent work around the single player side of that whole story, http://www.catb.org/~esr/super-star-trek/ and https://gitlab.com/esr/super-star-trek. nutshell summary for decwar context, rough timeline am detecting so far, thanks to feedbacks from merlyn, ron, etc.

 - 1971, primordial star trek, written in basic for ucal irvine sds sigma 7, mike mayfield
 - 1972, rewrite of primordial, basic for hp 2000c at hp office near ucal irvine, mike mayfield